vicnaum/keccakBruteforce/README.md

 `make`

-Then edit `run.sh` for your number of threads and run.
+Then edit `run.sh` for your number of threads and run `bash ./run.sh` (don't run more that once! wait for it to appear)